 4. Gaze at the stars at this (free!)
 Observatory Night in Cambridge.

 5. Have a fancy tea party with Princess Belle.

 6. Watch history come alive at this Patriots Day parade and reenactment.

 7. Go wild all week with special activities (and bats!) at the Franklin Park Zoo and Stone Zoo.

 8. Head to Mass Audubon's Drumlin Farm for some farming, pond exploration, and a garden party.

 Mass Audubon has vacation week programs that include pond exploration.
 Photo courtesy of Mass Audubon

-10. Hop aboard the Swan Boats as they make their maiden voyage of 2018.
+10. Hop aboard the Swan Boats as they make their first voyages of 2019.

-12. Catch a performance of Stuart Little at the Wheelock Family Theatre.
+12. Catch a performance of James and the Giant Peach at the Wheelock Family Theatre.

 13. Get involved in the special celebrations for the Earth going on at the EcoTarium.